 We provide a caring environment in which people and property are respected.
 We are committed to 'Restorative Practices'; helping the children to understand the impact that their choices have on the community around them.
+We use daily circle times to build strong relationships and communities.
 The focus of the school's behaviour policy is on the positive reinforcement of expected behaviours.
 Courtesy, consideration and self-discipline are expected and encouraged at all times.
 We give children clear, consistent guidelines and boundaries for behaviour in school and encourage parents to support us in this at home.